Anhar2/vehicle_detection_classification/README.md

-# Flask Object Detection and Classification App
+# Flask Vehicle Detection and Classification App

 This is a Flask web application for object detection and classification using YOLOv5 and InceptionV3 models.